Spatially-resolved Spectroscopic Analysis of Ly$\alpha$ Haloes: Radial Evolution of the Ly$\alpha$ Line Profile out to

-The MUSE stacking analysis of \citet{gallego21} discovered that the peak of the \lya\ emission is blueshifted at large radii with respect to the central galaxy's \lya\ line, though with large variation.
-Despite these observations, a comprehensive understanding of the spectral variations of LAHs as a collective population remains elusive, especially for the faint LAHs.
+Models have been engaged in reproducing the spatially resolved \lya\ profiles \citep[e.g.][]{zheng02,song20}.
+From the simulation point of view, the variety of the \lya\ line shapes depends not only on the complicated radiative transfer effect in the galaxy's ISM and CGM, but also on the galaxy's evolutionary phase and the positional angle looking at the galaxy \citep{blaizot23}.

+Despite previous spectroscopic observations on bright LAHs, the characteristic pattern in the spatial variations of the \lya\ line profile across the LAH population remains unclear.
+To answer this question requires a large sample of LAEs to average out the variation between individual LAEs and deep observations to detect the very low surface brightness emission, which is difficult and expensive for current observing facilities.
+We thus have to rely on data stacking.
+The pioneering MUSE stacking analysis \citep{gallego21} suggests that the peak of the \lya\ emission is bluer at large radii, although with high noise in the spectra.
+More representative samples of LAEs are needed to investigate into the faint LAE population.
+Higher S/N spectra are also needed to precisely understand the average \lya\ line profile and its velocity shift.